U.S. wholesale inventories post largest gain in five months

 Wholesale stocks of electrical goods fell 0.3 percent in May while professional equipment inventories surged 0.7 percent.

-Machinery inventories increased 0.7 percent, the largest gain since November 2014.
+Machinery inventories also increased 0.7 percent, the largest gain since November 2014.
 Petroleum stocks advanced 2.6 percent, the biggest rise since last December.

 Sales at wholesalers fell 0.5 percent after decreasing 0.3 percent in April.
-Sales of motor vehicles slipped 0.5 percent after rising 1.3 percent in April.
+Sales of motor vehicles slipped 0.5 percent in May.

 At May's sales pace it would take wholesalers 1.29 months